Venafi/sigscan/content/cfp/CFP-cdcon-gitopscon.md

 * Gaining better visibility into who signed your container images
 * Who Signed This Container Image?
 * Gain better visibility into container image signatures
+* Container Image Signatures: A comparison of available tools and frameworks

 #### Abstract